How to save Mac battery life

 - Here, select the item and press “—” to remove it.

-CleanMyMac X can help you close all background processes faster.
+CleanMyMac can help you close all background processes faster.
 Go to the Optimization module as you launch the app and choose Login Items.
 Tick the boxes next to items you want to delete.
 Then move to Launch Agents, cause these small satellites are also active without you noticing.
 Check the boxes next to agents you want to stop and finally press the Remove button.

 All of these tips will help you get the most out of your battery charge.
 Now, let’s move on to some maintenance advice that will improve your battery health.